KodeBarinn/kode-bridge/README.md

 **[中文](./README_CN.md) | English**

-**kode-bridge** is a modern Rust library designed for cross-platform (macOS, Linux, Windows) IPC communication.
-It provides both HTTP-style request/response and real-time streaming capabilities through Unix Domain Sockets or Windows Named Pipes, with a fluent API similar to reqwest.
+**kode-bridge** is a modern Rust library that implements **HTTP Over IPC** for cross-platform (macOS, Linux, Windows) communication.
+It provides both **client and server** capabilities with elegant HTTP-style request/response and real-time streaming through Unix Domain Sockets or Windows Named Pipes, featuring a fluent API similar to reqwest with comprehensive connection pooling, advanced error handling, and high-performance streaming.

 ## ✨ Features